Pennsylvania / Northampton County

 Healthcare

-Glendon residents have convenient access to major hospitals like St. Luke's Hospital and Easton Hospital, both offering emergency services.
-With 2.2 physicians per 1,000 residents and health insurance coverage at 91.6%, healthcare needs are well-supported locally.
+Glendon residents have access to quality healthcare, with major hospitals like St. Luke's Hospital - Anderson Campus and Easton Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 91.6% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 St. Luke's Hospital - Anderson Campus